GoogleChrome/chrome-extensions-samples/text-editor/icons/Readme.txt

-The icons in this folder are from the Eclipse project and licensed under the Eclipse public license version 1.0 (EPL).
+The icons in this project are awesome and come from http://www.silvestre.com.ar/.